AusDTO/gov-au-content-guide/_entries/2016-05-04-structuring-a-page.md

 ### Use headings and subheadings

-Break up blocks of text and draw in the reader with short, interesting, headings.
+Break up blocks of text and draw in the reader with short interesting headings.
 But remember: readers will lose track if there are too many heading levels.

 ### Write short paragraphs

 Avoid long blocks of text and limit to one idea per paragraph.
-Where possible, look to insert a paragraph break every 1-2 sentences, depending on their length.
+Where possible, insert a paragraph break every 1-2 sentences, depending on their length.

 ### Use bullet point lists